thehyve/v6-omop-cohort-diagnostics/debug/README.md

 Ataching VSCode to a running container, and attaching the R Debugger in VSCode to the running algorithm can already be done, but actually stepping through the code and inspecting variables does not work yet.
 TODO: describe the VSCode setup so far (janblom)

+## Notes on debug results

+# newer versions of OHDSI packages (CohortDiagnostics, FeatureExtraction, ...)

+When trying this, there are errors that point to the parameters passed in not having the right format.
+Solving one (by hacking in a value that is accepted, but makes no sense) just leads to another error concerning the parameters.